Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Donation box at scout camp

 Tip: The methods are not mutually exclusive.
-Many clubs combine, for example, a printed QR code (for donations and spontaneous purchases) with Tap to Pay at the main stand (for fast throughput).
+Many associations combine, for example, a printed QR code (for donations and spontaneous purchases) with Tap to Pay at the main stand (for quick throughput).

 4. Costs in detail: What a club festival really costs

-Clubs are cost-sensitive – every franc counts.
-Therefore, here is a realistic sample calculation for a typical village festival with 200 visitors, 80 of whom pay cashlessly, with an average amount of EUR 12 per transaction.
+Associations are cost-sensitive – every franc counts.
+Therefore, here is a realistic calculation example for a typical village festival with 200 visitors, 80 of whom pay cashless, with an average transaction amount of EUR 12.

 Cost factor